Effect of public proceedings

 2 Does your competition authority have investigatory power?
 Can it bring criminal proceedings based on competition violations?

-The CNMC has investigatory powers and can enter premises, review and remove documents, and ask company representatives for explanations in relation to matters falling within the scope of an inspection order issued by the CNMC.
+The CNMC (and also the RCA) has investigatory powers and can carry out unannounced inspections of business premises.
+This means that the CNMC can enter business premises, review and seize documents that relate to the scope of the inspection (regardless of the medium on which they are stored and including documents or information stored on the cloud or on third-party owned servers), take hard or electronic copies of or extracts from any document that relates to the inspection and ask company representatives for explanations in relation to matters falling within the scope of an inspection order issued by the CNMC.
 The CNMC could ultimately also enter the homes of directors, managers and other members of the staff of the undertakings.
 To enter premises, the CNMC requires the consent of the affected party or, failing that, judicial authorisation.

-The CNMC cannot bring criminal proceedings based on competition violations; the sanctions are only administrative (e.g., fines against companies or directors, or prohibitions on participation in public contracts).
-However, some conduct can both infringe competition law and constitute criminal activity, for example, alteration of prices through fraud or bid rigging (Article 262, Spanish Criminal Code).
+The CNMC cannot bring criminal proceedings based on competition violations; the sanctions are only administrative (e.g., fines against companies and directors, and prohibitions on participation in public contracts).
+However, some conducts can both infringe competition law and constitute criminal activity, for example, alteration of prices or bid rigging (Articles 262 and 284, Spanish Criminal Code).
 Criminal proceedings arising from anticompetitive conduct can be brought by any affected party or by the public prosecutor.

 3 Can private antitrust claims proceed parallel to investigations and proceedings brought by competition authorities and criminal prosecutors and appeals from them?

 Yes.
-Since the derogation of the former Competition Act 16/1989 in 2007 in the case of Spanish competition law, and at least since implementation of Council Regulation (EC) No. 1/2003 in the case of EU competition law), there is no need for a claimant to await a final competition authority decision to bring civil claims (in other words, stand-alone claims are allowed).
+Since the derogation of the former Competition Act 16/1989 in 2007 in the case of Spanish competition law, and at least since the implementation of Council Regulation (EC) No. 1/2003 in the case of EU competition law, there is no need for a claimant to await a final decision from the relevant competition authority to bring civil claims (in other words, stand-alone claims are allowed).

 If criminal proceedings are initiated, civil claims will be suspended if (1) the parties’ pleas are based on one or more grounds that are being investigated as a criminal matter, and (2) the decision of the criminal court may have a decisive influence on the civil case.